Lasers (album): Commercial performance

 The album debuted at number one on the US Billboard 200 chart, with first-week sales of 204,000 copies.
 Lasers marks Fiasco's first number one album on the chart as well as his best selling first-week sales.
 The album is Fiasco's second top ten album on the chart with his first album, Food & Liquor, debuting at number eight in 2006, and The Cool debuting at number 15 in 2007.
 In its second week on the chart, it fell to number three selling 47,000 units, while in its third week, it fell to number ten selling an additional 29,000 copies.
 As of August 10, 2011, Lasers has sold approximately 452,000 copies in the United States.
 Internationally, Lasers has debuted within the top ten on the Australian and Canadian album charts, while also peaking at number 11 in New Zealand and number 25 in the United Kingdom.
 On March 23, 2014, the album was certified Gold by the Recording Industry Association of America for shipments of 500,000 copies.
+On February 27, 2025, it became certified Platinum.

 Track listing

 Personnel

-Credits for Lasers adapted from Allmusic. and Genius.com.
+Credits for Lasers adapted from Tidal, AllMusic, and Genius.com.